Member ServicesRequest Technical Information

 Projects are grouped in the Index into one of the eleven technical subcommittee areas of interest.
 We encourage all PTAC members with ongoing R&D related to the oil and gas industry to have their projects listed in the Index.

-Please send your project information in electronic form (MS Word) to Arlene Merling at firstname.lastname@example.org or on cd.
+Please send your project information in electronic form to Marc Godin at email@example.com.
 Please do not send proprietary information.

 PTAC sponsors workshops in whatever areas of interest our members request.
 These workshops typically run for 4-8 hours.
 The typical format is as follows: